SanderMertens/flecs/docs/Manual.md

 ecs_set_entity_range(world, 5000, 10000);
 ```

 If invoking `ecs_new` would result in an id higher than `10000`, the application would assert.
-If `0` is provided for the maximum id, no uppper bound will be enforced.
+If `0` is provided for the maximum id, no upper bound will be enforced.

 It is possible for an application to enforce that entity operations (`ecs_add`, `ecs_remove`, `ecs_delete`) are only allowed for the configured range with the `ecs_enable_range_check` operation: